 Small Business Council

 Our Small Business Council consists of small business owners from various industries across the nation.
 Council members volunteer their time and entrepreneurial expertise at board meetings, public events and in the media to help Small Business Majority identify and address the biggest issues facing small businesses today.
-Our current council members include Mike Brey, Betsy Burton, Victoria Calderon, Nancy Clark, Zachary Davis, Kris Kleindienst, Ron Nelsen, Mike Roach, Adam Rochon, Walt Rowen, LaJuanna Russell and Anne Zimmerman.
+Our current council members include Mike Brey, Betsy Burton, Victoria Calderon, Nancy Clark, Zachary Davis, Tracy duCharme, Kris Kleindienst, Ron Nelsen, Mike Roach, Adam Rochon, Walt Rowen, LaJuanna Russell and Anne Zimmerman.

 In 1992, after working for large retailers throughout college, small business owner Mike Brey knew he understood the ins and outs of professionalizing the retail workforce.
 Mike believes a successful retail business takes employees who know the product, are happy with their job and provide excellent customer service.
 This combination proved to be a recipe for success.
 Since his small business Hobby Works opened in 1992, it has expanded to five locations throughout Maryland and Virginia, with 48 employees total.